 With unhealthy chronic stress, the HPA axis is continuously triggered to release hormones on an ongoing basis.
 Over time, the overproduction of these hormones leaves the glands of the HPA axis desensitized and out of whack.
 This leads to HPA axis dysfunction, which may show up as fatigue, low energy, anxiety, sleep disruption, metabolic imbalances, lack of focus and slower healing responses.

 Adaptogens help reduce the repeated triggering of the stress response in our daily lives by modulating the overall output of stress hormones.
 This increases our capacity to handle everyday stress, and raises our ability to maintain optimal balance in the face of physical, mental and emotional stress.
 When the going gets tough, adaptogens help us keep going.

-Ashwagandha is one of the most powerful herbs used in Ayurvedic medicine, the ancient medicine of India.
+- Ashwagandha is one of the most powerful herbs used in Ayurvedic medicine, the ancient healing system of India.
 It has been used for over 3,000 years as a stress reliever, and to support energy and concentration.
 A quintessential adaptogen, numerous clinical trials have shown it to balance the HPA axis, maintain healthy cortisol levels, and support physical and mental stamina.

 - Rhodiola is becoming one of the most versatile and well-known herbs when it comes to dealing with the stress of modern life.
 It grows in the cold, northern regions of Europe and Asia and people in Russia and Scandinavia have used rhodiola for centuries for anxiety, fatigue and depression.
 A highly studied herb, it has been shown to help your body manage both acute and chronic stress.